Top 22 Examples of New Product Release Emails (2026)

 17. Spreadsheet.com

-This product update covers the recent changes to the product, but the most potent cue is the embedded GIF that shows users how they can generate reports by pulling data from several worksheets in their account, all in a few clicks.
+This product update covers the recent changes to the product, but particularly notable is the embedded GIF showing users how they can generate reports by pulling data from several worksheets in their account, all in a few clicks.
+It’s effective because it’s a simple visual that shows a complex task done quickly and easily.

 spreadsheet-come-new-feature-announcement-email-example